IBS Friendly Travel Snacks

 Yes, pancakes.
-Not just a breakfast food, pancakes can be taken with you as a snack too!
+Not just breakfast food, pancakes can be taken with you as a snack too!
 This recipe for Low FODMAP Pancakes is tasty enough to eat on its own without any toppings.
-When pouring them into the pan, just make them a little smaller than you normally would (about palm sized or smaller).
+When pouring them into the pan, make them smaller than you normally would (about palm-sized or smaller).

 Sliced vegetables and fruit

 Depending on what you can tolerate, slicing up some veggies and fruit makes for easy snacking.
-If you place them in little bags, then they’ll take up less room and turn into good little garbage bags for any skins or pips when you are finished.
-Carrots, cucumber, green beans, strawberries, blueberries, raspberries, kiwi fruit, oranges, mandarins, grapes and bananas can work well.
+If you place them in little bags, they’ll take up less room and turn into good little garbage bags for skins or pips when you are finished.
+Carrots, cucumber, green beans, strawberries, blueberries, raspberries, kiwi fruit, oranges, mandarins, grapes, and bananas can work well.

 Rice crackers or rice cakes

-These versatile crunchy bites are generally always gluten and dairy-free, vegetarian and readily available.
-Plus, two plain rice cakes or up to 20 plain rice crackers at a time are considered low FODMAP friendly which means they’ll be easy to digest if you have trouble with high FODMAP foods.
+These versatile crunchy bites are generally gluten- and dairy-free, vegetarian, and readily available.
+Plus, two plain rice cakes or up to 20 plain rice crackers at a time are considered low FODMAP friendly, which means they’ll be easy to digest if you have trouble with high FODMAP foods.

 Nuts and seeds

-The benefit of making your own is that you will know exactly what is in it.
-This hearty and nutritious recipe Low FODMAP Banana and Walnut Loaf is quick and easy to make, satisfying and sugar-free.
+The benefit of making your own is knowing exactly what is in it.
+This hearty and nutritious recipe for Low FODMAP Carrot Cake, is quick and easy to make, satisfying, and has minimal sugar.

 Do you have any other snacks that work well for you when traveling?
 We’d love to know so please comment below!